Omegapoint-Norge-Academy/oidc/README.md

 If anything fails, it should be fixed before moving on.

 Debugging tips:
 - Use fiddler to inspect the communication between the BFF and the IDP.
-See [link](#debugging-net-with-fiddler)
+See [appendix](#debugging-net-with-fiddler)
 - Use browser tools and inspect the console and network.

 When prompted with login from Auth0, sign up with an email and password of your choice.